dgraph-io/cloud-docs/content/introduction.md

 You might also be interested in:

-- [Dgraph GraphQL Schema Reference](https://dgraph.io/docs/graphql/schema/schema-overview), which lists all the types and directives supported by Dgraph
+- [Dgraph GraphQL Schema Reference](https://dgraph.io/docs/v20.11/graphql/schema/schema-overview) (*v20.11 doc version*), which lists all the types and directives supported by Dgraph
-- [Dgraph GraphQL API Reference](https://dgraph.io/docs/graphql/api/api-overview), which serves as a guide to using your new `/graphql` endpoint
+- [Dgraph GraphQL API Reference](https://dgraph.io/docs/v20.11/graphql/api/api-overview) (*v20.11 doc version*), which serves as a guide to using your new `/graphql` endpoint